murexrobotics/docs/pages/elec/onboarding/pcb_design.md

 3. Design your PCB
     - Update design constraints based on fabricator PCB specifications
     - Untangle your ratsnest by shuffling and rotating parts around
-    - Route your board by placing traces between components, adding vias when neccecary
+    - Route your board by placing traces between components, adding vias when necessary
     - Add any copper pours (typically GND or PWR planes)
-    - Add ground vias
+    - Add grounding vias
     - Double-check circuitry and clearance.
 KiCAD's Design Rules Checker (DRC) can be helpful in detecting any design violations
     - Draw your board outline
     - Rinse and repeat until satisfied!
 PCB Design is an iterative process.
 Rerouting the board often saves precious space and cements the designer's understanding of the circuitry
 4. Design your silkscreen
     - The silkscreen is a layer of visible ink on your PCB
     - Make sure REFDES is visible
-    - Add any other important component information e.g polarities, input, testpoints
+    - Add any other important component information e.g polarities, input, test points
     - Add aesthetics, logos, and inspirational quotes e.g. attempt the impossible, coconut water tastes good etc.
 5. Tapeout verification with the team
 6. Production with Fabricator